 NASD has considered carefully those comments urging stronger measures such as an independent fairness opinion or a prohibition on success fees.
 As a starting point to its analysis, NASD notes that fairness opinions are not required by regulation or statute; a board of directors determines whether to obtain a fairness opinion, and if so, what the scope of a fairness opinion shall be and who shall prepare such opinion.
-In addition, NASD believes that, to the extent that a board of directors wants a fairness opinion from a firm not serving as an advisor to the transaction, or to structure payments without a contingency fee, it can do so.
+In addition, to the extent that a board of directors wants a fairness opinion from a firm not serving as an advisor to the transaction, or to structure payments without a contingency fee, it can do so.

-NASD notes that arguments that independent fairness opinions or those without a success fee component offer advantages may be well-founded.
-However, it is NASD's view that such matters are more appropriately situated within the purview of the board of directors and state corporation law.
-NASD believes that disclosure and procedures constitute the appropriate course in mitigating potential conflicts of interest in the rendering of fairness opinions, not otherwise limited under applicable law, by NASD members.
+Arguments that independent fairness opinions or those without a success fee component offer advantages may be well-founded.
+However, it is our view that such matters are more appropriately situated within the purview of the board of directors and state corporation law.
+NASD believes that disclosure and procedures constitute the appropriate course in mitigating potential conflicts of interest in the rendering of fairness opinions, not otherwise limited under applicable law, by our members.